samuelryc/iso_3166-1_codes/README.md

 # Country codes

-Letter and numeric codes associated with their country in different computer formats.
+Letter and numeric codes associated with their location (country, dependent territory or special areas of geographical interest) in different computer formats.

-## Languages
+## Language formats available
 * JSON
 * PHP
 * Python